alpinejs/alpine-next/packages/docs/src/en/advanced/reactivity.md

 As you can see, you can make any data reactive, and you can also wrap any functionality in `Alpine.effect`.

-This combination unlocks an incredibly powerful programming paradaigm for web development.
+This combination unlocks an incredibly powerful programming paradigm for web development.
 Run wild and free.